Smart Performance is the new flagship product from Yell. It is being heavily promoted to small business customers across the UK.

-Smart Performance is a product that may sound convincing when sold to you by one of Yell’s slick sales agents, but for the vast majority of small businesses it will never be an effective way to promote your business.
+Smart Performance is a product that may sound convincing when sold to you by one of Yell’s slick sales agents, but for the vast majority of small businesses it can never be an effective way to promote your business.

-The only semi-positive element of this product is that Yell only locks customers into a six-month contract as opposed to a 12-month contract for most of their other products.
+The only semi-positive element of this product is that Yell only locks customers into a six-month contract as opposed to a 12-month contract for most of Yell’s other products.
 At least you won’t have to wait an entire year to realise that you have been throwing money down the drain.

 I can’t advise what you should or shouldn’t do.
 I can only comment on what I would do.

 If you were switched to Smart Performance without your permission, you should have strong grounds to cancel your contract on the basis that you are no longer receiving the product you paid for.
-This is likely to be a material breach of contract.

 If you believe you were missold a contract by Yell, I suggest you email Trading Standards